Table of contents

 function will create

 a structural block based on West and Harrison (1997), chapter 7.
-This involves the
+The

 such that: